Dog aggression is one of the most common reasons pet parents seek professional behavioral help for their dogs.

 While seeking professional help is advisable, there are some management tools that can help to keep you and others around your dog safe in the interim.

 For example, try to avoid her triggers as best you can.
 Use leashes, pens, crates or baby gates when needed to keep her contained.
-And make sure you always supervise your dog, especially around children.
+And make sure you always supervise your dog, especially around children, as children are the most common bite victims according to dog bite statistics.

 What Do You Do If Your Dog Suddenly Acts Aggressively?